ipfs/specs/http-gateways/SUBDOMAIN_GATEWAY.md

                 - Every standalone `-` is replaced with `.`
                 - Every remaining `--` is replaced with `-`
         - Example:
-            - `/ipns/en.wikipedia-on-ipfs.org` → `Host: en-wikipedia--on--ipfs-org.ipns.dweb.link`
+            - `example.net/ipns/en.wikipedia-on-ipfs.org` → `Host: en-wikipedia--on--ipfs-org.ipns.example.net`
 - For everything else (missing `Host`, or not following the above convention)

 ## Request Query Parameters